raskitoma/fumanji/README.md

 To download both CUDA and cuDNN, you need to have a NVIDIA Developer account.

 > If you found some error at run, like Error 193, check if your CUDA version is compatible with cuDNN.
 You must download/install compatible CUDA and cuDNN.
 Also check if your Tensorflow is compatible with your CUDA version.
+Documentation suggest to use CUDA Toolkit 11.2 and cuDNN 8.1.0.

 ## Improvements